 Skin cancer is the abnormal growth of skin cells that do not respect their normal functions and cycles.
 These abnormal growing cells tend to duplicate, grow, destroy surrounding tissues, invade and, eventually in some instances, depart from the original group doing then the same in other parts of the body.
 This last is known as metastasis.

-Skin cancer is the most common form of cancer in humans.
+Cancer of the skin is the most common form of cancer in humans.
 Globally there are more skin cancer cases than all other cancers combined.
 Due to this we consider of vital importance to make this information available to you.

 The different types of proliferative lesions that help define what is skin cancer